micro-macro-lorusso/BHA_DocumentationSite/_posts/2017-2-28-joining-from-taos.md

 I have also ordered supplies for the incubator and found some old cameras (for the compound microscope design) at a thrift store in Taos.

-[link to under chair sterile hood hack repository] (https://github.com/micro-macro-lorusso/under-chair-sterile-hood.git)
+![link to under chair sterile hood hack repository] (https://github.com/micro-macro-lorusso/under-chair-sterile-hood.git)

 ![](https://raw.githubusercontent.com/micro-macro-lorusso/under-chair-sterile-hood/master/m-lorusso-sterile-hood-chair-process-1.jpg)
 **!**